Tamatimtam/Lokatech-Greenhouse-Monitoring/new.md

     *   **Check Distance/Obstacles.**
 *   **Master Node Crash on Startup:** If the Dewasa node crashes with a `LoadProhibited` error shortly after starting, ensure WiFi/MQTT initialization happens *before* ESP-NOW initialization in `DeWasaNode_Master.cpp`'s `setup()` function (this was fixed previously).
 *   **Incorrect Sensor Validity:** If a working sensor (e.g., simulated light) is marked invalid when another sensor fails on the same node, ensure the node's `.cpp` file correctly uses `sensorManager->isXValid()` flags individually instead of marking all invalid on a general `readSensors()` failure (this was fixed in `PenyemaianNode.cpp`).

-## Fuzzy Logic Control System (**Not Yet Implemented**)
+*   **Unexpected Fuzzy Logic Output:** If the Fan/Light LEDs controlled by the fuzzy system behave unexpectedly (e.g., Fan OFF when temperature is HOT), check the detailed debug output in the Dewasa node's Serial Monitor.
+Verify the calculated averages, the membership degrees for each fuzzy set, and the raw defuzzified output values to understand how the final ON/OFF decision was reached.
+Ensure the fuzzy sets and rules in `lib/FuzzyController/FuzzyController.cpp` match the intended logic.
+Check that distinct output sets (`fanOn`/`fanOff`, `lightOn`/`lightOff`) are used for each actuator.

-### Overview (Planned)
+## Fuzzy Logic Control System (**Implemented**)

-The system is designed to eventually include a fuzzy logic controller on the Dewasa (master) node.
-This controller will automatically manage actuators like fans and lights based on aggregated environmental conditions to maintain a suitable environment.
+### Overview

-*(The following details describe the planned design based on current requirements, not the current implementation)*
+The Dewasa (master) node includes a fuzzy logic controller implemented using the `eFLL` library (`lib/FuzzyController/`).
+This controller automatically determines the desired state (ON/OFF) for actuators (currently simulated by LEDs on GPIO 18 and 19) based on aggregated environmental conditions.

 ### Input Variables and Membership Functions (Planned)